 This manual gives the information you need to build and install the PAT-4 Phono Preamp Replacement (and Upgrade), part number PAT4PPR, into your Dynaco PAT-4 Preamp.
+This revision of the manual covers the Rev D PC board.
+It has wider traces that should be easier to solder than previous versions.
+It also changes the type of Darlington transistors from MPSA45 to BCX38C.
 As of this writing, the following other PAT-4 upgrades are available from Updatemydynaco, a division of Akitika LLC: